SeldonIO/seldon-core/doc/source/analytics/explainers.md

 For Alibi explainers that need to be trained you should

- 1. Use python 3.7 as the Seldon python Alibi explainer wrapper also runs in python 3.7.10 when it loads your explainer.
+ 1. Use python 3.7 as the Seldon Alibi Explain Server also runs in python 3.7.10 when it loads your explainer.
  1. Follow the [Alibi docs](https://docs.seldon.io/projects/alibi/en/latest/index.html) for your particular desired explainer.
 The Seldon Wrapper presently supports: Anchors (Tabular, Text and Image), KernelShap and Integrated Gradients.
  1. Save your explainer using [explainer.save](https://docs.seldon.io/projects/alibi/en/latest/overview/saving.html) method and store in the object store or PVC in your cluster.
 We support various cloud storage solutions through our [init container](../servers/overview.html).